BerkeleyLab/Bedrock/badger/README.md

 Demonstrating both Packet Badger functionality, and the test framework's ability to attach the simulation to the host's Ethernet subsystem.

-Your development machine needs to provide a traditional unix-y environemnt, e.g., make, cc, python, awk, cmp.
+Your development machine needs to provide a traditional unix-y environment, e.g., make, cc, python, awk, cmp.
 Also some version of [Icarus Verilog](http://iverilog.icarus.com/); see [status.md](status.md) for more details.

 In one shell session (Linux terminal), try: